UmiNetwork/op-move/Readme.md

 proposer = "0xb846C69FA1f6D2DC86Ee44553f67Bbb86e007d08"
 # should it be a separate address?
 challenger = "0x2611596AA00F8438d75f1daF893CF264366fc668"

+[globalDeployOverrides]
+faultGameWithdrawalDelay = 30
+preimageOracleChallengePeriod = 15
+proofMaturityDelaySeconds = 30
+disputeGameFinalityDelaySeconds = 30
+faultGameMaxDepth = 44
+faultGameSplitDepth = 14
+faultGameClockExtension = 7
+faultGameMaxClockDuration = 30
 ```

+The final section above makes sure that fault game parameters are not default, and thus
+withdrawals can proceed within a reasonable amount of time for the integration test to
+pass instead of 3.5 days.

+These can be adjusted relatively freely as long as
+`max(preimageOracleChallengePeriod + faultGameClockExtension, faultGameClockExtension * 2) <= faultGameMaxClockDuration`
+which is enforced by OPCM during contract init, otherwise it reverts.

 After this, all the steps to deploy contracts on the L1 follow: